How to Get a Marijuana Business License in Virginia (2026 Update)

 5. Virginia marijuana business license caps and competition

 Under current law, the Board cannot exceed certain ceilings when issuing adult-use licenses.
-Those statutory caps (which can be amended by future legislation) are:
+Those statutory caps (which can be amended by future legislation) are:- Retail marijuana stores: up to 350 licenses statewide;

 - Marijuana wholesalers: up to 25 licenses;